INTRODUCTION FROM RICHARD FABIAN,

 In addition FUJIFILM Holdings Corporation’s stated goal under its Sustainable Value Plan 2030 (SVP 2030), is to become a corporation that promotes social innovation involving all employees and action on social issues from a long-term perspective.
 In connection with the 15 priority issues established in the six areas of the environment, health, daily life, work style, supply chain and governance, enhancing management of the entire supply chain from the viewpoint of Corporate Social Responsibility has been established as one of the particular priority areas.

-This report also covers another year during which the world has continued to suffer from the effects of the global COVID-19 pandemic.
-Due to the success of the global vaccination campaign, certain parts of the world were starting to return to some form of normality by the end of the current year but many issues still remained.
-Therefore, during the year Fujifilm Group companies continued their activities to help prevent the spread of COVID-19 and to protect the safety and wellbeing of its staff and those of its suppliers and customers.
-Many Fujifilm Group staff around the world who can work from home continued to do so especially in regions where COVID-19 remained a significant threat and online meetings were still encouraged to reduce travel so far as possible.
-Although the COVID-19 pandemic continued to affect some of the efforts to visit higher-risk supplier sites to audit their CSR status, all other CSR activities were again unaffected in the year.
-Fujifilm Group companies will continue to take such actions as are appropriate in this area during the coming year.
+Thankfully by the end of the reporting year the global COVID-19 pandemic had eased significantly in many parts of the world.
+Nevertheless, during the year in regions where COVID-19 remained a significant threat Fujifilm Group companies continued their activities to help prevent the spread of COVID-19 and to protect the safety and wellbeing of its staff and those of its suppliers and customers.
+Unfortunately the COVID-19 pandemic continued to affect some of the efforts to visit higher-risk supplier sites to audit their CSR status (particularly in China) but all other CSR activities were again unaffected in the year.
+Fujifilm remains vigilant and Fujifilm Group companies will continue to take such actions as are appropriate in this area during the coming year.